TaxFoundation/sources-of-government-revenue/README.md

 ## The Dataset and its Tax Revenue Categories and Scope

 ### The Dataset
-All the revenue data used in this publication comes from the OECD's Revenue Statistics Database (https://stats.oecd.org/Index.aspx?DataSetCode=RS_GBL) and Revenue Statistics – OECD countries: comparative tables (https://stats.oecd.org/Index.aspx?DataSetCode=RevGlobal).
+All the revenue data used in this publication comees from the OECD's Comparative Tables of Revenue Statistics in OECD member countries (https://data-explorer.oecd.org/vis?lc=en&fs[0]=Topic%2C1%7CTaxation%23TAX%23%7CGlobal%20tax%20revenues%23TAX_GTR%23&pg=0&fc=Topic&bp=true&snb=153&df[ds]=dsDisseminateFinalDMZ&df[id]=DSD_REV_COMP_OECD%40DF_RSOECD&df[ag]=OECD.CTP.TPS&df[vs]=1.1&dq=..S13._T..PT_B1GQ.A&lom=LASTNPERIODS&lo=10&to[TIME_PERIOD]=false) and Comparative Tables of countries in the global database (https://data-explorer.oecd.org/vis?df[ds]=dsDisseminateFinalDMZ&df[id]=DSD_REV_COMP_GLOBAL%40DF_RSGLOBAL&df[ag]=OECD.CTP.TPS&df[vs]=1.1&dq=..S13._T..PT_B1GQ.A&lom=LASTNPERIODS&lo=10&to[TIME_PERIOD]=false).
 The dataset includes annual revenue data for almost 100 countries worldwide, dating to 1965 for many OECD countries and 1990 for a number of non-OECD countries.
-As of February 2021, the most recent data is 2019 for OECD countries and 2018 for non-OECD countries.
+As of April 2025, the most recent data is 2023 for OECD countries and 2022 for non-OECD countries.

-Details regarding the OECD dataset can be found in Annex A of the “Revenue Statistics 2020,” https://www.oecd-ilibrary.org/sites/8625f8e5-en/1/4/1/index.html?itemId=/content/publication/8625f8e5-en&_csp_=10eecbf76519867b3d14d98d90e8aff0&itemIGO=oecd&itemContentType=book#.
+Details regarding the OECD dataset can be found in Annex A of the “Revenue Statistics 2024,” https://www.oecd.org/en/publications/revenue-statistics-2024_c87a3da5-en/full-report/component-9.html#annex-d1e746315-fc012931d9.

 ### Revenue Categories
 The OECD's Global Revenue Statistics Database provides various categories for the different tax revenue sources.
 For our report, we chose and combined these categories as follows: